bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 **Why it exists:** average-crowd scores are not enough for real album curation.

-**What it is good at:** few-shot user adaptation when the user's preference has consistent patterns.
+**What it is good at:** few-shot user adaptation when the user’s preference has consistent patterns.

 **What it does not solve well:** cold start, sparse/noisy user labels, and fast-moving or contradictory taste.